A short presentation of Swedbank Group, 31 December, 2012.

-Annual consumer price growth remains at 1.7% in August
+Average consumer price growth at 2.3% in 2012

 Cecilia Skingsley, Head of FX and Fixed Income Research at Swedbank is commenting on the Riksbank's decision to cut the repo rate in Sweden by 0.25 percentage points.